-The volcano has no recorded historic eruption however, the Philippine Institute of Volcanology and Seismology (PHIVOLCS) classifies the volcano as potentially active.
-As a consequence, it has always been a fascination to me and I was determined to hike to its summit – before it erupts!
+The volcano has no recorded historic eruptions.
+However, the Philippine Institute of Volcanology and Seismology (PHIVOLCS) classifies the volcano as potentially active.
+As a consequence, it has always been a fascination to me.
+I have always been determined to hike to its summit – before it erupts!

 When you arrive at the registration area at UPLB College of Forestry, you aren’t permitted to drive through, so you need to park your vehicle there.
-The first couple of kilometers of the hike are along a sealed road, but it is after that where the real fun begins.
-For the next couple of kilometers, there is a fairly well defined trail that begins to gradually incline, and then the trail narrows and the incline becomes a lot steeper.
+The first couple of kilometres of the hike are along a sealed road.
+However, it is after that where the real fun begins.
+For the next couple of kilometres, there is a fairly well-defined trail.
+This trail begins to gradually incline, and then the trail narrows and the incline becomes a lot steeper.

 As we got within a few hundred meters of the summit, it became obvious that this hike was a lot more difficult than I thought it would be.
-By this stage, we were literally crawling up ledges with some clandestine bamboo rails to support us, and slipping up (and down) rocks.
+By this stage, we were literally crawling up ledges.
+We also had to use some clandestine bamboo rails to support us, and for slipping up (and down) rocks.
 After about 5 hours of slipping and sliding, blisters, leeches, cuts, scratches and almost pure exhaustion, we reached the summit.
 I really felt like I had truly conquered Mt.
 Everest!

 Unfortunately for us, the afternoon cloud that usually obstructs a clear view of the peak had rolled in, and it was almost impossible to see any of the views.
 However, we cracked a celebratory beer and stood around for about 15 minutes taking in what we could, whilst psyching ourselves up for the trek back down.

 The hike back is tough too